danmofo/dkp-manager/README.md

 	- If only Java has changed, run `./rebuild --fast`, this will be significantly quicker than `./rebuild`.
 3. When editing client code:
 	- If it was a Freemarker template, just reload the page.
-	- IF it was JS/CSS, it will be loaded automatically.
+	- IF it was JS/CSS, it will be loaded automatically - provided `./run-dev` was executed.
 4. When done, run `docker-compose down` from the root directory, this will shut down all services (db/app).